Akuli/math-tutorial/index.rst

 Trig with a Triangle
 ~~~~~~~~~~~~~~~~~~~~

-**Problem:** A player moves 10 pixels up and 20 pixels right.
-What angle is
+.. admonition:: Problem

-that?
+   A player moves 10 pixels up and 20 pixels right.
+What angle is that?

 Here's another way to define `\sin` and `\cos`, and another function called
 `\tan` that we haven't used before.